 Age discrimination solicitors

-The law seeks to protect employees and workers of any age during all aspects of employment, including:
+Employment solicitors will use the law to protect employees and workers of any age during all aspects of employment, including:

 - – recruitment

 - – dismissal

 - – employment terms and conditions

 Direct age discrimination

 Direct discrimination is where an employer or manager treats a worker less favourably than others on the basis of their age or perceived age.
 An employment lawyer could consider lodging a claim where, for example, a young worker is similar in work-related characteristics to an older worker but the younger one is promoted over the older worker.
 Also, a claim could be lodged because an employer does not appoint a job candidate because of an assumption that the candidate’s old age makes him or her unreliable.